 1.3.1 3.1.
-Schema formats
+HED schema format

 A HED schema is a formal specification of a HED vocabulary and annotation format rules.
 A HED schema vocabulary is organized hierarchically so that similar concepts and terms appear close to one another in the organizational hierarchy.